ahmadajmi/CSS-Grid-Layout/README.md

 ##### Internet Explorer

-Since the first proposal of the Grid developed by Microsoft, it is first implemented in IE10 version.
+Since the first proposal of the Grid developed by Microsoft, it is implemented in IE10.

 ##### Google Chrome